The video below is a recording of the entire UN Summit on Biodiversity (11 hours 21 minutes).

-This session aims to highlight ways and means to support accelerated biodiversity action, including through harnessing science, technology and innovation, strengthening capacity-building, and enhancing access and benefit-sharing, financing and partnerships for biodiversity.
-It is anticipated that the session will provide an opportunity for Heads of State and Government and other leaders to identify implementation priorities and showcase initiatives and commitments to ensure the availability of sufficient resources to deliver the post-2020 global biodiversity framework as a contribution to the 2030 Agenda for Sustainable Development.
+This session highlighted ways and means to support accelerated biodiversity action, including through harnessing science, technology and innovation, strengthening capacity-building, and enhancing access and benefit-sharing, financing and partnerships for biodiversity.
+The session provided an opportunity for Heads of State and Government and other leaders to identify implementation priorities and showcase initiatives and commitments to ensure the availability of sufficient resources to deliver the post-2020 global biodiversity framework as a contribution to the 2030 Agenda for Sustainable Development.

 - Increased ambition and commitment are needed to repurpose existing resources and deliver new and additional resources and other means of implementation.

 - Transformation is needed to ensure financial and economic systems become positive for nature while ensuring well being of people.

 - Both new finance and major repurposing of existing public and private finance are required.

 - Capacity and readiness to access available finance are critical for the effective use of resources.

 - Science and technology, along with indigenous and local knowledge, can support transformations to sustainability

 - Access and benefit-sharing instruments have the potential to generate benefits for society and biodiversity.

 - Multi-stakeholder partnerships and action across sectors are essential for positive biodiversity outcomes